hughlaw/themilldunfanaghy/src/pages/index.md

           roomImageAlt: The bed in the Corgannive room
       roomName: Corgannive
   title: Our rooms
+  intro3: >-
+    Our dogs are very much part of our life here and so your dog is more than welcome at The Mill.
+As we have only two doggy friendly rooms please email to book.
+With notice we will provide walking information, dog water/food bowls,  drying towel, lead and poo bags.
+We have a large safe garden for the early morning exercise.
+We ask you to keep your dog on the lead inside the house and only in the conservatory downstairs.
+  intro3subtitle: Doggy Guidelines
+  intro2subtitle: ''
 foodAndDrink:
   dividerText1: >-
     For a more hearty start to the day, a vast range that includes a Full Irish